Common Wedding Planning Mistakes?

-7. Sleep as much as possible.
+7. One of the very common wedding planning mistakes is over-working.
+Sleep as much as possible.
 This applies to the week of the wedding.
 While you’ll be running on adrenaline and maybe a little caffeine, no bride looks pretty with bags under her eyes.
 Instead of partying it up after the rehearsal dinner, hit the sack.
 Your makeup artist will thank you on the day of your wedding.

 8. Avoid illness at all costs during the month of the wedding.
 Wash your hands, avoid sick people, and take vitamin C – whatever you need to stay healthy.
 Sickness can lead to weight loss, which can lead to an ill-fitting wedding dress at a time that’s too late for extra alternations.